-Legendary French actress Isabelle Huppert, nominated for her phenomenal turn in Paul Verhoeven’s Elle, was pure European elegance on the Oscars red carpet, accessorizing her nude, sparkling, long-sleeved Armani Privé gown with edgy dark fingernails — and a certain je ne sais quoi.
+Legendary French actress Isabelle Huppert, nominated for her phenomenal turn in Paul Verhoeven’s Elle, was pure European elegance on the Oscars red carpet, accessorizing her long-sleeved, sparkling, cream-colored Armani Privé gown with edgy dark fingernails — and a certain je ne sais quoi.

 BEST: Caleb McLaughlin at the Screen Actors Guild Awards

 Stranger Things star Caleb McLaughlin might be a few decades younger than the well-suited celebs he shares the red carpet with, but he’s got more style than most of his contemporaries .
 He accessorized this bold striped suit with a black bowtie, a bumblebee pin, and black loafers at the SAG Awards.

 Lena Dunham made gingham glam at the Met Gala this year, wearing a voluminous, one-shouldered Elizabeth Kennedy gown in black and red.
 She accessorized the dramatic dress with a Planned Parenthood pin, an updo, and black fingernails.

 Sarah Paulson was breathtakingly elegant when she presented at the Tonys in June, wearing a beaded white lace column dress by Rodarte.
 She accessorized the delicate look with a ruby red clutch and big drop earrings.

 BEST: Chance the Rapper at the Grammy Awards

 Just because he’s on a red carpet is no reason for Chance the Rapper to abandon his signature look, and he kept his New Era cap (and looked great doing it) when he attended the Grammys, where he won three awards and delivered a showstopping performance, in February.
 He made the red carpet his own in this slim Thom Browne denim suit with a boxy jacket.